 New M.Ed.
 Program In Elementary Education

-The College of Education’s Department of Early Childhood Education has established a new Master of Education (M.Ed.) program in Elementary Education to provide teachers with an opportunity for advanced study of specific content areas such as mathematics, reading, and science.
+The College of Education & Human Development’s Department of Early Childhood and Elementary Education has established a new Master of Education (M.Ed.) program in Elementary Education to provide teachers with an opportunity for advanced study of specific content areas such as mathematics, reading, and science.
 More areas of concentration will be added.

 The program is designed to help teachers become more knowledgeable about current research and methods for teaching, as well as establish learner-centered classrooms that remain consistent with national and state standards.>